 The Clear Creek Inn in downtown historic Georgetown looks like a winner, with a rooftop deck and hot tub for soothing tired muscles while looking up at the stars.

 MT PRINCETON HOT SPRINGS NEAR MONARCH

 Monarch Mountain Lodge is a basic hotel (with shuttle to the ski resort), a restaurant and bar.
-To really do it right, our sources recommend combining two exceptional experiences and staying at a hot springs resort like Mt Princeton Hot Springs.
-They have cabins and a hotel, restaurant and awesome pools – some right on the river!
-And if you are looking for a non-ski day, check out their concierge page – dog sledding or snowmobile tour…um YES!
+To really do it right, our sources recommend combining two exceptional experiences and staying at a hot springs resort like Mt Princeton Hot Springs Resort.

 COLORADO’S AFFORDABLE SKI RESORTS: WHAT’S THE VIBE?

-A-basin is the one mountain of this lot that we have not skied.
-According to my sources, A-Basin has a 70s vibe, and old school feel – which sounds good to me.
-But several of the reviews and info from my sources seemed to point to ‘The Legend’ as it is called as better for expert skiers and ‘steep and deep’ skiers.
-That made me a bit nervous as a solid, once a year intermediate skier.
+A-Basin is the one mountain of this lot that we have not skied.
+According to my sources, A-Basin has a 70s vibe, and an old school feel – which sounds good to me.
+Several of the reviews and info from my sources seemed to point to ‘The Legend,’ as it is called, as better for expert skiers and ‘steep and deep’ skiers.
+That made me a bit nervous as a solid, once-a-year intermediate skier.

 LOVELAND SKI AREA

 Loveland Ski Area is within an hour of Denver on the Front Range, which means when storms stop you from getting through the tunnel to the “big guys,” Loveland is usually still available.
 (Don’t confuse this with Loveland, Colorado or Loveland Pass Road that takes you from I-70 over to Keystone…though the ski area is at the beginning of Loveland Pass Rd.)